 Sponsorship If you would be interested in supporting junior & senior cricket in Sandy by sponsoring Sandy

 TICKETS STILL AVAILABLE, contact us to purchase yours now:-

-Purchase your ticket NOW – 1st draw on 15th March 2020. £10 for 10 monthly draws with great cash prizes (..and better odds than the lottery!)
+Purchase your ticket NOW – 1st draw in March 2021. £5 for the rest of the year with great cash prizes (..and better odds than the lottery!)